 Paint sprayer instruction books tell you to keep the spray gun parallel to the wall at all times.
 In a perfect world, you would do this.

-But in our imperfect world, the gun will naturally angle away, especially at the end of a run.
+The gun will naturally angle away, especially at the end of a run.
 The best you can do is try for parallel, try to minimize these tilts, and try to cover over bad edges on your next run.

-Move Siphon Tube to Clean Water and Flush out Sprayer
+Move the Siphon Tube to Clean Water and Flush out Sprayer